cc-adminn/horror-hospital-areeb-24/README.md

 3. Item switcher has problems
 4. Zoom has conflicts with throw and zoom
 5. Sprites for take and examine works differently in player mode and examine mode
-6. Shortcuts should appropriately display their relevant sprites
+6. Player features should disable and enable on-screen buttons
-7. Player features should disable and enable on-screen buttons
+7. User can assign shortcuts on his own (Low Priority)

 ## List of working functionalities